Simplifying Your Child’s Room

-I’m happy to say, I just finished clearing my younger son’s playroom!
+I’m happy to say, I just finished clearing my children’s playroom!
 This is the one room I avoided when I was doing my New Year’s clutter clearing—and for good reason!
-It is amazing to me what can accumulate in his room.
-He loves to build and create and won’t let a single cardboard box, twist tie, paper bag (or any other interesting material) escape from our house, So you can imagine what I signed myself up for when I decided to tackle his room.
+It is amazing to me what can my younger son can accumulate in this room.
+He loves to build and create and won’t let a single cardboard box, twist tie, paper bag (or any other interesting material) escape from our house, So you can imagine what I signed myself up for when I decided to tackle the playroom.

 There wasn’t a single clear surface in his entire space and although usually excited about clutter clearing, I had a moment of hesitation—where to begin?
 Then I realized, in a situation like this there is no good place to start.
 I just needed to dive in and that’s just what I did.